cosibot/cosibot-international/bot/data/nlu.md

 - Where are you right now?
 - Where are you?
 - Where do you live?
-- Where have you been?
+- Where have you been living?
 - Where is the place you live?
 - Where is you place?
 - Where is your current home-location?